dcashon/dcashon.github.io/_posts/2019-04-27-guide_to_tensorflow_on_UW_hyak.md

 You can modify the time and other parameters as needed.

-Hop into your conda env:
+Hop into your conda env and get CUDA:
 ~~~~
 module load anaconda3_5.3
 source activate neural_nets
 ~~~~

 ## Setting up port forwarding for Jupyter notebook